 One lesson from this is that a shot of banamine (NSAID, anti-inflammatory) can be a useful item for the first aid kit but it’s not something I normally pack with me or even keep on the llama limo.

-Two weeks later I took the same trip starting in the opposite direction, accompanied by Sir Robin Williams, his first real pack trip with just him and I together.
+Two weeks later I took the same trip starting in the opposite direction via the Slick Ear trail, accompanied by Sir Robin Williams, his first real pack trip with just him and I together.
 He was a little tentative going in, unsure of his surroundings, which was on lead, but once at the river he soon adjusted and began enjoying himself, occasionally doing a little happy dance during our next day hike and subsequent return hike, both not on lead which he really enjoyed.
 He did very well, navigating all the obstacles we encountered without any trepidation.

 The Slick Ear trail to the Wenaha River does have a few blowdown, all passable, and is brushy in places -- overall in decent condition.
 Views are quite impressive in places.